FeltMe/FeltMe/README.md

 ![Profile views](https://gpvc.arturio.dev/FeltMe)

-I'm Oleksandr, 19 yers old man from Ukraine, and I really enjoy developing software in the language **C#** and all platform **.NET**.
+I'm Oleksandr, I really enjoy developing software in the language **C#** and all platform **.NET**.
 I made simple app's mostly on .Net platform, sometimes enjoy to make games on **Unity** and basic websites on ASP.NET.
 Nowadays I learning angular and front-end at all, to become a full-stack developer. :)